NadiaIdris/planner-web-app/README.md

 ### Edit tasks done

 - **Mark task undone**
-  - **Checkbox** - If user hovers over checked checkbox, arrow pointing left icon will appear.
-This is to visually indicate that task will marked undone and move back to left side of the screen if checked checkbox is clicked.
+  - **Checkbox** - If the user hovers over the checked checkbox, an arrow pointing left icon will appear.
+This is to visually indicate that task will be marked undone and move back to the left side of the screen if the checked checkbox is clicked.
 - **Delete a task done**
   - Remove a task text and click out of the text area.

 ### Empty states

-If there are no tasks are present in the planner section, then empty state will appear stating that the user has no tasks and can add a task below on the screen.
+If there are no tasks present in the planner section, then the empty state will appear stating that the user has no tasks and can add a task below on the screen.

 Same works for done tasks section.
 If no tasks are present, then empty state